EV of the month

 We are the ACT Branch of the Australian Electric Vehicle Association (AEVA).
 We are a volunteer-run, not-for-profit organisation dedicated to promoting electric vehicle technology (including cars, trucks, buses, bikes and scooters) in the ACT.
 Our members include early adopters and DIY enthusiasts who have converted petrol cars to EVs.
 Our key motivations include abating emissions and decreasing Australia's dependence on imported fossil fuels.
 We celebrate the fact that EVs are cleaner, quieter, safer and more reliable.

 We aim to promote the uptake of EVs in Canberra.
 We do this in a context of government support.
-The ACT Government has announced an Action Plan for transition to zero emission vehicles, and our Branch is working with ACT Government officials to encourage progress on this Plan.
-Our core program for 2021 is the "Zero Emissions, Go Electric" Program which is described below.
+The ACT Government has a set of policies supporting the transition to zero emission vehicles, and our Branch is working with the ACT Government to encourage this transition.
+Our core project for 2021-22 is the "Zero Emissions, Go Electric" Project which is described below.

 Current office holders are: